jaspervdj/hakyll/web/tutorials/faq.markdown

 ## When should I rebuild and when should I build?

-If you execute a `./hakyll build`, Hakyll will build your site incrementally.
+If you execute a `./site build`, Hakyll will build your site incrementally.
-This means it will be very fast, but it will not pick up _all_ changes.

-- In case you edited `hakyll.hs`, you first want to compile it again.
+However, we can not detect if you edited `site.hs`.
+In this case, you first want to compile it again `site.hs` again, and then do a `./site rebuild`.
-- It is generally recommended to do a `./hakyll rebuild` before you deploy your site.

 After rebuilding your site, all files will look as "modified" to the filesystem.
 This means that when you upload your site, it will usually transfer all files --